 WHY ONLY EGALITARIANS CAN MAKE LAWS

-One of the main features of voluntary federation as a principle of democratic government is that only egalitarians (those who support no-rich-and-no-poor equality and mutual aid, regardless of whether they have ever even heard of the word "egalitarian"*) have a right to be members of a local assembly and only local assemblies can make the laws that all people in the community must obey.
+One of the main features of voluntary federation as a principle of democratic government is that only egalitarians (those who support no-rich-and-no-poor equality and mutual aid, regardless of whether they have ever even heard of the word "egalitarian"*) have a right to be members of the Local Assembly of Egalitarians and only such local assemblies can make the laws that all people in the local community must obey.
 Is this feature consistent with the idea of democracy, or not?

 At first it may seem inconsistent.
 After all, in the United States laws are made by representatives elected by all eligible voters and, except for having to be at least a certain age and having to be a citizen (and in some places having to be a non-felon), there are no other restrictions on who can vote.
 Democracy, as we have all been taught in school, means that EVERYBODY can vote because EVERYBODY--rich and poor alike--should have an equal say in determining government laws and policies.